-What are the best online college programs for veterans?
+What online college program options are there for veterans?
 That may be a question too broad to answer on an individual basis, but there ways to narrow down your choices considerably.
 The most important thing to do before searching for an online school is to answer a few questions.

 What Kind Of Learning Works Best For Me?